roncampbell/NICAR2019/Data analysis in R.md

 ![](https://github.com/roncampbell/NICAR2019/blob/images/Fire_scatter.png?raw=true)

 The graph makes clear that there are thousands of relatively small fires and a handful of gigantic ones.
-Let's drill down and take a closer look using some tools to summarise the data.
-There are several ways to do that, and we're going to try two of them -- Base R's summary() and the mosaic package's aptly named favstats().
+Let's summarise the data, again using Base R's summary() tool and mosaic's favstats().

 > summary(Wildfires$GIS_ACRES)